Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

-To temporally align the \ac{hl} \ac{pv} camera with the FusionTrack data stream, we obtain a sequence of 2D checkerboard corners $x_i$ with corresponding camera timestamps $t_i^P$ from the \ac{pv} camera, and from the FusionTrack system a sequence of calibration board poses $T_{B,j}^{W}$ with corresponding timestamps $t_j^{W}$ and \ac{hl} marker poses $T_{H,k}^{W}$ with corresponding timestamps $t_k^{H}$.
-We piece-wise linearly interpolate both pose sequences to obtain the functions $f_B^W : t_j \rightarrow T_{B,j}^{W}$ and $f_H^W : t_k \rightarrow T_{H,k}^{W}$.
-Then, the temporal offset $\delta t$ can be estimated by minimizing the average re-projection error over the entire sequence
+of 6D marker poses $T_{B,m}^{W}$ and timestamps $t_m^W$ from the reference system $W$.
+We piece-wise linearly interpolate the pose sequence, obtaining the function $f_B^W : t_m \rightarrow T_{B,m}^{W}$.
+Then, the camera's extrinsic parameters $T_{W}^{K}$ and synchronization parameters $\delta t^K$ can be estimated by minimizing the re-projection error over the entire sequence

-where $\pi$ is the projection onto the image plane, and $T_{P}^{H}$ is calibrated separately prior to the recordings.
+where $\pi_K$ is the projection onto the image plane of camera $K$ and $X_i$ are the 3D marker points in their local coordinate frame $F^B$.